rineez/rineez.github.io/README.md

 - Have supervised and completed projects including up to 5 teams of Software Engineers, Hardware Engineers, and QAs.
 - Served as Software Architect for complex systems ranging from Smart Meter/Actuator management platform, to Enterprise Asset Tracking Systems, to mobile app for remote access, for our esteemed clients
 - Worked hands-on to develop important architectural components that ensure maintainability and adaptability for many dymanic aspects of enterprise software integrations
-- Played crucial role in recruiting highly talented engineers to train and mentor them into teams of highly proficient and independant tech professionals.
+- Played crucial role in recruiting highly talented engineers and mentoring them to build teams of highly proficient and independant tech professionals.

+**Technical Lead**
+  : **Shelterluv**
+  : **Feb 2013 - Jun 2019**
+- I was responsible for building and managing the entire tech-team of Shelterluv.
+- Grew the team from a size of 2 people up to 15 Engineers, while also raising new leaders, to build an efficient reporting structure.
+- I reported directly to the CEO of Shelterluv, and interacted with Product Managers of Shelterluv on a daily basis.
+- Managed techincal debt continuously to ensure the software adapted quickly to changing customer needs while also maintaining overall technical quality of product.

 **Software Analyst Level-B**
   : **Attinad Software Pvt.
 Ltd.**
   : **May 2012 - June 2013**

+- Lead a team of two app developers two backend developers and a QA, to ensure timely delivery of PoCs for newly onboarded client for the product, while also helping to manage client expectations for the Enterprise Mobility platform of Attinad Software.
-- Refactored and optimized performance and fixed bugs in critical components of the Enterprise Mobility product of Attinad Software.
+- Refactored and optimized performance and fixed bugs in critical components of the software product.
+- Implemented several new features in the product to accomodate changing demands from clients.
 The Enterprise class mobility platform helps to integrate various ERP backends to mobile applications in a very flexible and cost-effective way.
-- Lead a team of two app developers two backend developers and a QA, to ensure timely delivery of PoCs for newly onboarded client for the product, while also managing client expectations.

 ## Education
+**Certified in Quantum Computing and Machine Learning** : **Mar 2024 - Oct 2024**

+ CEP - Indian Institute of Technology Delhi
+  : New Delhi, India
+---
 **Bachelor of Technology (BTech), Computer Science**
   : **Jul 2004 - Aug 2008**

 University of Kerala
-  : Thiruvananthapuram, Kerala, India

-**SSLC, High School/Secondary Certificate Program**
-  : **1996 - 2002**

-Govt VHSS Vattiyoorkavu
   : Thiruvananthapuram, Kerala, India

 ## Skills